XinyuYanTJU/LawDIS/README.md

     </em>
 </p>

 ## 📦 6.
-Related work
+Acknowledgement

 Our code is based on [Marigold](https://github.com/prs-eth/marigold) and [Diffusers](https://github.com/huggingface/diffusers).
+Latest DIS studies can refer to this [awesome paper list](https://github.com/Tennine2077/Awesome-Dichotomous-Image-Segmentation) organised by [Xianjie Liu (SCU)](https://github.com/Tennine2077).
 We are grateful to the authors of these projects for their pioneering work and contributions!

 ## 🎓 7.
 Citations

  If you find this code useful, we kindly ask you to cite our paper in your work.

 ```
 @article{yan2025lawdis,
   title={LawDIS: Language-Window-based Controllable Dichotomous Image Segmentation},